matsuhira/about/curriculum_vitae_en.md

 * Prototype production of small router, completion of common OS and product application
 * Received the "New Technology Creation Project 2002 Excellence Award"

-#### April 1996 - November 2002: Fujitsu Network Development Headquarters/Network Business Headquarters/Network Business Headquarters (Router Development Division)
+#### April 1996 - November 2002: Fujitsu Network Division/Network Business Group/Network System Group (Router Development Division)
 As the person in charge of IPv6 development promotion, expanded the range of work such as support for Internet communities such as IETF, WIDE project, Interop, JANOG, etc., actively promoted promotion, and expanded personal networks both inside and outside the company.
 * Promoting IPv6 development: Promoting the creation of IPv6 Fujitsu specifications, supporting Interop Tokyo, promoting participation in interconnection tests, contributing to technical magazine FUJITSU, promoting internal IPv6 network construction, in-house training instructor, promoting the introduction of JGN for routers, servers and supercomputers, etc. Support for his IPv6 support for products from other departments
 * Attended IETF standardization meetings, grasped standardization trends, hosted in-house reporting sessions, and sponsored the 54th IETF Yokohama Conference, the first in Asia.